 Poverty Proofing Daily Practice

 On 24 November 2020, Amanda Button and Diana Skelton represented ATD Fourth World at a webinar called “Poverty Proofing Our Camden Practice” organised by Becca Dove, the head of Family Support and Complex Families for the London Borough of Camden.
-Professor Brigid Featherstone introduced the subject of poverty, inequality and neglect and outlined the findings and implications of the Child Welfare Inequalities Project.
+Professor Brid Featherstone introduced the subject of poverty, inequality and neglect and outlined the findings and implications of the Child Welfare Inequalities Project.
 Diana and Amanda’s remarks are below.